-The pin that plugs into pin 5 is crimped to a 1mm round stainless steel.
+The pin that plugs into the slot is crimped to a 1mm round stainless steel.
 I cut its tip to an angle (much like a hospital injection needle).
 This allows me to insert it into the terminal.
 The ground tab has a magnet attach to it.
 It easily attaches to any metal frame (ground.)
 Professional installer shouldn't use this magnet but instead should screw it to the VSP box (below the box.)

 Professional installers should use the Molex female connector pin that comes with it.
 It's a more reliable connection.
 I like the stainless steel better since I can unplug it at anytime.
 DEFAULT TO OFF: